 Credit risk arises from deposits with banks and financial institutions and from income due to the Authority for services provided.
 The Authority defines default as the failure of a counterparty to fulfil their obligation of money owed to the Authority.
 The Authority will only write-off debt where it has exhausted its opportunities for recovering monies.

+Following the fiscal events of autumn 2022 and the subsequent period of significant market volatility, the impact on the financial instruments held has been considered.
 This risk is minimised through the annual Investment and Treasury Management Strategy which reflected a level of uncertainty in the year ahead.
 The Strategy specified the counterparties, the maximum amounts that could be invested with each and the maximum duration of 12 months.
 Deposits are spread amongst counterparties to further minimise risk as it is unlikely that all counterparties would default at the same time.